donick/Promise-Polyfill/README.md

   //get Promise Object of promisepolyfill var Promise = PromisePolyfill();

-  //global.Promise(window.Promise or self.Promise in worker)
+  //parameter set to true. change the  global.Promise(window.Promise or self.Promise in worker)
   //if native Promise is not exist, using PromisePolyfill instead of global.Promise
   //otherwise keep using native Promise on global.Promise PromisePolyfill(true);